Xiaq1998/Studium-TUDA/WS23-24/PKI.md

   + The algorithm OID and its parameters used for the secondary signature
 * Signature value: Bitstring
   + The actual signature value (over the TBS-part of the certificate)

+**Implementation challenges**

+* Secondary signature value is part of final tbsCertificate, but can not be included during creation of secondary signature

+* tbsCertificate used for creating secondary signature must include hybridSig extension with correct byte length

+  &rarr; otherweise the tbsCertificate changes when added later

+* Original tbsCertificate for secondary signature needs to be recreated during verification

 **Certificate creation**